RobinBruneau/RNb-NeuS2/README.md

 ```
 Results will be stored in `./data/<FOLDER>/<EXP_NAME>-albedoscaled/`.

-Note: The provided datasets already have scaled reflectance maps in the `albedo` folder.
+Note: You need to use this option in order to reproduce the results of our paper.

 #### Other parameters to play with:
 ```plaintext